Abhijeetbyte/MYPmanager/README.md

 # MYPmanager

-MYP manager is a Python-based tool/software, built to manage your passwords along with other credentials.</br>
+My password manager (MYPmanager) is a Python-based tool/software, built to manage your passwords along with other credentials.</br>

 # Features
 * Standard Password manager offers basic operations like **Add**, **Search**, **Edit** and **Delete** etc.